vjilmari/multid/cran-comments.md

 ## Update

-This is an update (to version 0.9.0).
+This is an update (to version 1.0.0).
 Changes to this version can be found below.

 ## Changes

-* Renamed variance_test output in ddsc_sem
-* Added ddsc_ml -function for deconstructing difference score correlation with multi-level modeling
+* Added a possibility to run ddsc_ml with just two observations per upper-level unit
+* Added a possibility to obtain bootstrap estimates and percentile confidence intervals for non-scaled parameter estimates in ddsc_ml results-table
+* Added confidence intervals for ddsc_ml results table
+* Added a possibility to bootstrap in ddsc_sem
+* ml_dadas and sem_dadas deprecated (superceded by ddsc_ml and ddsc_sem)
+* Added plot_ddsc function for directly plotting ddsc_sem results
+* Removed ml_dadas and sem_dadas from README examples.
+Replaced with ddsc_ml and ddsc_sem

 ## Test environments
 * local R installation, R 4.3.2